Preetham404/Spotify_Clone/README.md

 ---

 ## 📝 Description
-This project is a front-end clone of the Spotify music player interface.
+This project is a front - end clone of the Spotify music player interface.
 It focuses on clean layout, responsive design, and basic UI styling using HTML and CSS only.

 ---